 Hong Kong integration

-The Bond Connect is about greater integration of Hong Kong into the Chinese economic system too.
 Hong Kong being the offshore RMB dealer, in addition, the Bond Connect is likely to give the city a boost.
 HKEX’s 2016-2018 strategic vision, in fact, is officially all about ‘connecting China with the World [and] extend and deepen HKEX’s value proposition against the backdrop of Mainland China’s accelerating capital market internationalization.

 In this regard, it should be added that with the development of the One Belt One Road (OBOR) project, Hong Kong is already described as the dominating financing platform of the region.
 Hence, should OBOR’s investments in regional infrastructures give a boost to Mainland China’s debt market, Hong Kong’s fixed-income future might be even more favorable.

 Former Chief Executive Officer of the Asset Management Subsidiary in Hong Kong of one of the most prestigious European Asset Management and Private Banking Group, Pascal Charlot has around 20 years financial experience gained in Singapore, France and, for the past 10 years, in Hong Kong.
-Mr Charlot’s experience on Greater China region is spanning from investments in both listed and non-listed investments to local laws and regulations.
+Mr Charlot’s experience on the Greater China region is spanning from investments in both listed and non-listed investments to local laws and regulations.

 Dr Antoine Martin is the Head of Insights of The Asia-Pacific Circle, which he co-founded in Hong Kong in 2016.
 Antoine follows analyzes and comments on developments in international trade, investment, and finance, with a particular focus on Asia-Pacific relations.
 He is also a scholar at The Chinese University of Hong Kong, Faculty of Law, a leading academic institution in Asia.